 All data provided by StorReduce and not verified by Google

-This page describes how StorReduce works with Google Cloud Platform.
+This page describes how StorReduce works with Google Cloud Platform (GCP).

-- Up to 97% deduplication: Reduces data transmission and cloud storage volumes between 80 and 97%.
+- Up to 97% deduplication: Reduces data transmission and cloud storage volumes by as much 80 to 97%.
 This level of deduplication can help you reduce costs.

-- Fast sustained throughput: StorReduce's internal testing reports write speeds up to 900 megabytes per second, adding under 50ms of latency with sustained throughput 24/7.
-StoreReduce does not buffer data.
+- Fast sustained throughput: StorReduce's internal testing reports write speeds up to 900 MB per second, adding under 50 ms of latency with sustained throughput 24/7.
+StorReduce doesn't buffer data.

-- Scalable: StoreReduce's testing has shown the ability to store up to 40 petabytes (40,000,000 gigabytes) of data per Google Compute Engine instance on Cloud Platform.
+- Scalable: StorReduce's testing has shown the ability to store up to 40 petabytes (40,000,000 GB) of data per Compute Engine instance on GCP.
 Deploying multiple servers can help you reach nearly any capacity you need.

-- Cloud-native: Deduplicated data is immediately accessible to cloud services through StorReduce’s S3 REST API.
+- Cloud-native: Deduplicated data is immediately accessible to cloud services through StorReduce's Amazon S3 REST API.

-- Multi-cloud: Data can be stored in Google Cloud Storage, including Multi-Regional, Regional, Nearline, or Coldline, and also including Amazon S3 or S3IA, Microsoft Azure Blob Storage, and other S3-compatible private cloud object stores such as Cloudian and IBM Cleversafe.
+- Multi-cloud: You can store data in Cloud Storage, including Multi-Regional, Regional, Nearline, or Coldline.
+You can also store data in Amazon S3 or S3IA, Microsoft Azure Blob Storage, and other Amazon S3-compatible private cloud object stores, such as Cloudian and IBM Cleversafe.

-- Resilient: Index information required to re-hydrate the data is stored in multiple locations, both in Google Cloud Storage and on each StorReduce server.
+- Resilient: Index information required to rehydrate the data is stored in multiple locations, both in Cloud Storage and on each StorReduce server.
 Extensive hashing and checking ensures data integrity during deduplication and rehydration.

 - Software-only solution: No hardware is required.
 StorReduce is free from hardware costs and lock-in to particular hardware.

-- Read replicas: Additional StorReduce servers can be deployed in the cloud or on-premises as read replicas.
+- Read replicas: You can deploy additional StorReduce servers in the cloud or on-premises as read replicas.
 Uploaded data is only stored once but is immediately available in multiple locations, enabling migrated backup workloads to be re-purposed in the cloud for development, test, QA, disaster recovery and to be used by cloud-based services.

-- High availability: Several StorReduce servers can be combined into a high-availability cluster to provide automatic failover in the event of a server failure.
+- High availability: You can combine several StorReduce servers into a high-availability cluster to provide automatic failover in the event of a server failure.

 - Data replication: StorReduce can replicate data between regions, between cloud vendors, or between public and private clouds, providing increased data resilience.
 Only the unique data is transferred.

 - Data encryption: Supports client-side data encryption using KMS for key management.
-Data can be encrypted on-premises before being sent to the cloud, or cloud encryption-at-rest services can be used.
+You can encrypt data on-premises before sending it to the cloud, or you can use cloud encryption-at-rest services.
 Data is always encrypted in-transit.

-- Write speed throttling: To prevent StorReduce from using too much bandwidth when sharing an Internet connection with other infrastructure, you can set a maximum write speed.
+- Write speed throttling: To prevent StorReduce from using too much bandwidth when sharing an internet connection with other infrastructure, you can set a maximum write speed.

 The StorReduce server provides similar functionality to cloud storage vendors, including object storage, user accounts, access keys, access control policies and a Web-based management interface, the StorReduce Dashboard.

 StorReduce works with client software that supports Amazon’s S3 REST interface for object storage.
-This includes clients designed to work with Amazon S3 and those designed to work with Google Cloud Storage by using the S3-compatible XML API.
-Client software is configured to talk to the StorReduce server instead of directly to Google Cloud Storage, using access keys provided by the StorReduce server.
-S3 client software includes on-premises backup software, including Veritas NetBackup, and custom software written to use the S3 REST interface.
-Cloud-based services designed to work with Google Cloud Storage can also be used with StorReduce, as these services also act as S3 clients.
+This includes clients designed to work with Amazon S3 and those designed to work with Cloud Storage by using the Amazon S3-compatible XML API.
+Client software is configured to talk to the StorReduce server instead of directly to Cloud Storage, by using access keys provided by the StorReduce server.
+Amazon S3 client software includes on-premises backup software, including Veritas NetBackup, and custom software written to use the Amazon S3 REST interface.
+You can also use cloud-based services designed to work with Cloud Storage, as these services also act as Amazon S3 clients.

-StorReduce translates S3 client requests into whichever protocol is needed by the underlying cloud storage providers.
-To migrate data from Azure Blob Storage to Google Cloud Storage, StorReduce provides an S3-compatible interface onto Azure Blob Storage.
+StorReduce translates Amazon S3 client requests into whichever protocol is needed by the underlying cloud storage providers.
+For example, to migrate data from Azure Blob Storage to Cloud Storage, StorReduce provides an Amazon S3-compatible interface onto Azure Blob Storage.

-Other interfaces, particularly CIFS and NFS, can be supported through gateway software that exposes these interfaces and converts requests into calls to the Cloud Storage S3-compatible XML API.
+Other interfaces, particularly CIFS and NFS, are supported through gateway software that exposes these interfaces and converts requests into calls to the Cloud Storage Amazon S3-compatible XML API.
 This approach works for relatively low-data volumes, as many of these translation products have limitations in terms of throughput.
 In addition, these interfaces often require buffering of data and can fail further requests after buffers become full.
-For this reason the S3 API is the preferred way to interface with StorReduce.
+For this reason the Amazon S3 API is the preferred way to interface with StorReduce.

 The StorReduce server runs on its own physical or virtual machine.
 StorReduce recommends using local SSD storage.
 Each StorReduce server can handle up to 40 Petabytes of raw data, depending on the deduplication ratio achieved and the amount of SSD storage available for index information.
-For lower data volumes, magnetic disk can be used instead of SSD.
+For lower data volumes, you can use magnetic disks instead of SSD.

 StorReduce supports the creation of multiple storage buckets, with global deduplication performed across all buckets.

-To enable quick and easy setup, StorReduce VM images with the server pre-installed are available through Google Cloud Platform Marketplace.
-StorReduce can also be installed on any cloud-based Linux virtual machine, using RPM packages.
-For cloud-to-cloud migration to Google Cloud Storage, the StorReduce server is available on AWS Marketplace and Azure Marketplace, which makes it easy to set up the deduplication source server.
+To enable setup, StorReduce VM images with the server pre-installed are available through Google Cloud Platform Marketplace.
+You can also install StorReduce on any cloud-based Linux virtual machine by using RPM packages.
+For cloud-to-cloud migration to Cloud Storage, the StorReduce server is available on AWS Marketplace and Azure Marketplace.

 For migration of on-premises data to the cloud, or for private cloud deployments, the StorReduce server can be run on-premises on a physical or virtual machine.
 A pre-built virtual appliance (OVA file) is available.

-The StorReduce server exposes an S3-compatible REST interface for object storage.
-This highly scalable interface supports most S3 interface calls including:
+The StorReduce server exposes an Amazon S3-compatible REST interface for object storage.
+This highly scalable interface supports most Amazon S3 interface calls including:

 - Multipart uploads, including listing and deleting uploads.